autosapien/CarND-Vehicle-Detection/README.md

 X_train, X_test, y_train, y_test = train_test_split(scaled_X, y, test_size=0.2, random_state=rand_state)
 ```

-The classifier used is a Support Vectory Machine `LinearSVC` from `sklearn.svm`
+The classifier used is a Support Vector Machine `LinearSVC` from `sklearn.svm`

 ```
 # Use a linear SVC to train a classifier